-Idaho gained statehood in July 1890, with Republicans and Democrats both winning elections up through 1928.
-During the Great Depression and throughout World War II Idahoans voted for FDR four times.
-And they went for Harry Truman in 1948, before the state turned “red” in 1952 and chose Dwight Eisenhower.
-Like most other states in the Mountain West, Idaho is currently a Republican stronghold in presidential elections, having voted Democratic just once since 1952 – the 1964 landslide victory of Lyndon Johnson over Barry Goldwater.
-In 2012, this trend continued, as Mitt Romney defeated Barack Obama by 65% to 33%.
+Idaho gained statehood in July 1890, and has had four electoral votes since 1912.
+Republicans and Democrats both won elections up through 1928.
+During the Great Depression and throughout World War II, Idahoans voted for FDR four times.
+Democrats won a fifth straight election here in 1948, before Dwight Eisenhower flipped the state while winning election to his first term in 1952.
+Like most other states in the Mountain West, Idaho has been a Republican stronghold for the last several decades, having voted Democratic just once since that Eisenhower win – the 1964 landslide victory of Lyndon Johnson over Barry Goldwater.
+In 2016, this trend continued, as Donald Trump defeated Hillary Clinton by 59.3% to 27.5%.